Car Stolen? What Your Insurance Covers and How to File a Claim

 No comprehensive coverage Liability-only policies don't cover theft — period

-Policy lapsed or unpaid Coverage must be active at time of theft
+Policy lapsed or unpaid Coverage must be active at time of theft; even a brief gap can void the claim — insurers check expiration down to the hour

-Suspected fraud Staged theft, exaggerated claims, or misreported details
+Suspected fraud Staged theft, exaggerated claims, or circumstances that don't add up

-Failure to report promptly Delayed reporting or missing police report raises red flags
+Failure to report promptly Delayed reporting or a missing police report raises red flags

-False reporting Filing a fraudulent claim is a felony; results in denial + potential prosecution
+False reporting Filing a fraudulent claim is a felony; results in denial and potential prosecution

 What About Keys Left in the Car?

-This is a common concern.
 Most insurers will still pay a theft claim even if keys were left in the vehicle — theft is considered theft regardless of negligence.
-However, leaving keys in the car may complicate the investigation, and in rare cases, combined with other suspicious factors, it could contribute to a denial.
-Some states or policies may treat it differently, so review your policy or speak with your agent.
+However, it can trigger additional scrutiny, and some policies include language around failure to secure the vehicle.
+Always review your policy's exclusions carefully or speak directly with your agent.

 Will a Theft Claim Raise Your Insurance Rates?